 The history of Khatam Kari (Marquetry)

-- Different bones: Tusk, camel bone, cow bone, horse bone
+Different bones; like Tusk, camel bone, cow bone, and horse bone are also incorporated.

 Different types of wood for Khatam Kari - Persian handicrafts